September 12, 2017

 Parray was arrested on Aug.
 21, 2015.
 He is accused of inciting violence in the Hajin area in the Bandipora district, where he lived with his family.

-Parray’s brother-in-law, Zahoor Ahmad Rather, says Parray was once a militant and even served a 10-year jail sentence before 2008.
+Parray’s brother-in-law, Zahoor Ahmad Rather, says Parray was once a fighter and even served a 10-year jail sentence before 2008.

 “But he left that path a long time ago,” Ahmad Rather says.

 Other local people agree with Ahmad Rather: Parray wasn’t engaged in any sort of violence to justify his arrest, they say.

 “Shouting anti-national slogans is not such a crime that they take him into jail and don’t release him,” says neighbor Showkat Ahmad.

 The children saw Parray during court hearings early in his detention, but he has had no court appearances in the past year, Ahmad Rather says.
 Parray is now being held in the Kotbhalwal jail in Jammu, a city about 259 kilometers (161 miles) from Srinagar.

 Assad, Parray’s daughter, has been caring for her siblings, as well as her ailing grandmother, since her father’s detention.
 She attends high school and takes in sewing work to earn money.
 She’s holding out hope that her father will come home.

 “We are hopeful that he will be released soon as he has not done anything wrong,” Assad says.
 “We miss him.”